soft9000/omniorb/omniORB/src/examples/ziop/README.txt

 omniORB has experimental support for ZIOP, which compresses transmitted messages.

-To enable ZIOP on Unix platforms, give an argument of --enable-ziop to the configure script.
+On Unix platforms, ZIOP support is automatically enabled if the configure script detects zlib.

-To enable it on Windows, set the EnableZIOP make variable in the platform configuration file and define OMNIORB_ENABLE_ZIOP in include/omniORB4/CORBA_sysdep_trad.h.
+To enable it on Windows, set the EnableZIOP make variable in the platform configuration file.

 omniORB has an almost complete implementation of the ZIOP